wojciechgabrys-innovibe/best-practices-frontend/old/004-canceling-abandoned-orders.md

 ## Canceling Abandoned Orders

->{notice} This is a sample content from [Laravel Queues in Action](https://learn-laravel-queues.com/).
-A book by [Mohamed Said](https://twitter.com/themsaid) the creator of Ibis.
+>{notice} This is a&nbsp;sample content from [Laravel Queues in Action](https://learn-laravel-queues.com/).
+A&nbsp;book by [Mohamed Said](https://twitter.com/themsaid) the creator of Ibis.

 When users add items to their shopping cart and start the checkout process, you want to reserve these items for them.
-However, if a user abandoned an order—they never canceled or checked out—you will want to release the reserved items back into stock so other people can order them.
+However, if a&nbsp;user abandoned an order—they never canceled or checked out—you will want to release the reserved items back into stock so other people can order them.

-To do this, we're going to schedule a job once a user starts the checkout process.
+To do this, we're going to schedule a&nbsp;job once a&nbsp;user starts the checkout process.
 This job will check the order status after **an hour** and cancel it automatically if it wasn't completed by then.

-### Delay Processing a Job
+### Delay Processing a&nbsp;Job

-Let's see how such a job can be dispatched from the controller action:
+Let's see how such a&nbsp;job can be dispatched from the controller action:

 ```php